v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagednamespace-getname-method.md

 ## <a name="parameters"></a>Parametri
  `cchName`
- [in] Oggetto `ULONG32` che indica le dimensioni del `szName` buffer.
+ [in] A `ULONG32` that indicates the size of the `szName` buffer.

  `pcchName`
- [out] Un puntatore a un `ULONG32` che riceve le dimensioni, in caratteri, del buffer necessaria per contenere il nome dello spazio dei nomi, inclusa la terminazione null.
+ [out] A pointer to a `ULONG32` that receives the size, in characters, of the buffer required to contain the namespace name, including the null termination.

  `szName`
- [out] Un puntatore a un buffer che contiene il nome dello spazio dei nomi.
+ [out] A pointer to a buffer that contains the namespace name.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, E_FAIL o qualche altro codice di errore.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vedere anche